-The area is a great flat place to bring your bikes and enjoy the view of fields and green tunnel back roads.
-There are multiple trailheads just down the road with hikes for all abilities.
-We are 20 minutes from Lake Winnipesaukee, Squam, and the very peaceful boat free lake of Chocorua.
-Check out the Sandwich Creamery Icecream shack down the old dirt road to get your sweet tooth fix.
-Well behaved dogs are welcome to run as free as can be.
+We are 20 minutes from Lake Winnipesaukee, Squam Lake, and the very peaceful boat-free lake of Chocorua.
+Check out the Sandwich Creamery Ice cream shack down the old dirt road to get your sweet tooth fix.
+Well behaved dogs are welcome to run as free as can be!
 The neighbors friendly dogs might show up at your site and hang out with you as well.
-Do not feed any animals any food!
-Bears, moose, porcupines, turkeys, and many other creatures call this home, so keeping your food in the car at night is a good idea.
-Dragonfly Yoga Barn is right down the road and offers absolutely amazing yoga classes in their old post and beam barn.
-We have WiFi at the house/check in if you need to use it.
-On 113A Just before you turn onto Whiteface Intervale rd there is a delicious natural spring on the side of the road for you to fill up your water jugs.
-We also have water available at the house.
+Do NOT feed the dogs or ANY other animals please, even if its cute!
+Bears, moose, porcupines, turkeys, and many other creatures call this home, so keeping your food in the car at night is recommended.
+Dragonfly Yoga Barn is right down the road and offers outdoor yoga classes.
+We have WiFi at the house/check-in if you need to use it.
+On 113A just before you turn onto Whiteface Intervale Rd there is a delicious natural spring on the side of the road for you to fill up your water jugs.
+We also have well water available at the house.

-Our rustic campsites include loads of space for activities, a fire pit, table, stump seating, and wicked cool outhouses.
-Dry firewood is available at the house for 5$ a bundle.
-We ask that you please do NOT peel the bark off of the birch trees to start your fire as it kills the trees.
-All of the sites have room for a trailer/camper and open space is abundant.
-Tent spots can have gravel so bring good padding.
-Make sure before leaving that your fire is completely out.
-Please make sure to pick up any poopy that your pets may have left around the campsites.
+Our rustic campsites include loads of space for activities, a fire pit and grill, table, stump seating, and wicked cool outhouses.
+If you are arriving in many cars there is plenty of space to leave cars at the house so you can carpool to the sites.
+Dry firewood is available at the house for $5 a bundle.
+We ask that you please do not peel the bark off of the living birch trees to start your fire.
+All of the sites have room for at least 5 tents and some up to 15.
+Tent spots may have gravel so bring good sleeping padding.
+We ask you leave your site cleaner than you found it.
+Every bit of clean up is very appreciated! :)

-Our goal with Hipcamp is to provide a place for everyone to gain a better relationship and appreciation with nature in a world that has forgotten the importance and connection we all have with the planet that sustains us.
-The Sanctuary land is holding space for the organic growth of sustainable community and will be an example of healthy living practices.
-Please help us to maintain a positive impact on the land and community.
+Our goal with Hipcamp is to provide a place for seekers of peace to gain a better relationship and appreciation with nature in a world that has forgotten the importance and connection we all have with the planet that sustains us.
+The Sanctuary land is holding space for the organic growth of regenerative community.
+You are the change we have been waiting for!
+Thanks for caring and being apart of the solution <3

 - Check in: After 1PM